Tire, İzmir: Jewish presence

 Before the Ottoman conquest in 1390, there was already a Romaniote Jewish community in Tire.
 After the Ottomans conquered Constantinople in 1453, some Jews from Tire were forcibly relocated to the new capital.
 By the late 15th century, much like other cities in Anatolia and the Levant, Tire became a refuge for Sephardic Jews expelled from the Iberian Peninsula.
 Ottoman records from 1512 to 1530 show a Jewish quarter with 64 households and 18 unmarried Jews.

 In the 19th century, the Jewish community in Tire thrived in textiles, agriculture, and various trades.
 Rabbi Chaim Benveniste, a respected figure, lived there before moving to İzmir as chief rabbi.
 During the early 1800s, some Jews from İzmir settled in Tire, buying property in Muslim neighborhoods.
 The 1831 Ottoman census listed 162 Jewish men in the town.
 Later, during the late 19th century, the Ottoman government allowed Jews fleeing pogroms in the Russian Empire and Eastern Europe to settle in Tire.
 Fires in 1884 and 1916 heavily damaged the Jewish quarter, but the community endured.
 By 1908, there were 330 Jewish households, with 1,654 people.
 The population grew to 1,872 by 1914, and by 1927, the Jewish community reached 1,954 people out of Tire’s total population of 40,456.

-The year 1948 was a turning point, as forty Jewish families made Aliyah to Israel.
+The year 1948 was a turning point, as forty Jewish families immigrated to Israel.
 Over the years, the rest of the families moved to places like Istanbul, İzmir, and eventually Israel.
 This migration led to a gradual decline of the Jewish presence in Tire.
 By the early 1990s, around 250 gravestones were still standing in the Jewish cemetery of Tire.
 However, construction work led to its destruction.
 Thanks to local residents and the Jewish community of İzmir, the tombstones were relocated to a new site.

 In the early 20th century, Tire had three synagogues—Qahal de Abaco, Qahal Şalom, and Qahal de Ariva.
 The great fire of 1916 destroyed or severely damaged them, but Qahal Şalom was restored in 1937 and remained in use until the 1960s, after which it was converted into a shop.
 The Midrash Dünyas synagogue, donated by community leader Çelebon Duenyas, stood as a symbol of resilience after the 1916 fire.
 As of 2010, only Qahal Şalom remains.